BELINDA AMOATENG

 ABOUT ME

 My name is Belinda Amoateng.
-I am currently a first year Early Childhood Education student at Humber Polytechnic.
-My love for children stems from my experience as a Sunday School teacher which has led me to gain the requisite experience needed for this program.
+I am currently a final year Early Childhood Education student at Humber Polytechnic.
+My love for children stems from my experience as a Sunday School teacher and an older cousin which has led me to gain the requisite experience needed for this program.
 I am eager to apply the things I have learned from my first semester and the practical knowledge I will gain on the field.

 FUTURE GOALS